Codecademy/docs/content/html/concepts/semantic-html/terms/ruby-text/ruby-text.md

   - 'paths/front-end-engineer-career-path'
 ---

-The **`<rt>`** semantic HTML element represents the [ruby](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ruby) text component of a ruby annotation, this provides pronunciation, translation, or transliteration information for East Asian typography.
-The `<rt>` element must be contained within a [`<ruby>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ruby) element at all time.
+The **`<rt>`** semantic HTML element represents the ruby text component of a ruby annotation, this provides pronunciation, translation, or transliteration information for East Asian typography.
+The `<rt>` element must be contained within a `<ruby>` element at all times.

 ## Example